MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/ExternalESGReportingDataModel/AssessmentRequirementExecution.md

 ms.author: lsuresh
 ---

-# Assessment Requirement Execution in External ESG Reporting data model
+# Assessment Requirement Execution in Cloud for Sustainability External ESG Reporting data model

 (INTERNAL USE ONLY)